api-on-calling/generator-api-on-calling/docs/rules.md

 3. define all your class schemas on *openapi_document*.schemas.contents

 4. always use named class definitions for object, do not define anonymous object type for schema.

+5. only *allOf* is supported for object type of json schema, if you must write specal grouped object type for some reason